 At the conclusion of your campaign, take the time to measure your results and report back.
 Did you reach the original goals you set for the campaign?
 Why or why not?
 Make sure you’re working with your Account Manager to establish which metrics matter to help determine how successful it was.
 Some goals take longer than others, but a great Account Manager should be able to guide you through and help get your campaigns back on track when they aren’t reaching their goals.

-Interested in talking to Groove about our eCommerce Account Planning efforts?
+Interested in talking to Groove about our eCommerce strategy plan?
 Contact us and we'll be happy to help!

 Get in Touch